Get Your Binoculars Ready!

 Last year, reports of Baltimore Orioles started picking up in late April.
-Is this year following the same trend?
+This year appears to be following the same trend.

-As spring progresses and ice-out events expand northward, Journey North observers in Canada are welcoming back Common Loons.
+As spring progresses and ice-out events expand northward, Journey North volunteers in Canada are welcoming back Common Loons.

 Keep Reporting and Include Photos

-Keep reporting Red-winged Blackbird, Barn Swallow, Baltimore and Bullock’s Oriole, and Common Loon observations to Journey North.
+Are you noticing your first Baltimore and Bullock’s Oriole, Barn Swallow, Common Loon, or Red-winged Blackbird of the season?
+Remember to report your observations.
 And if you observe other bird species, please report under the category All Other Signs of Spring.
-If possible, include photos in your reports.
+If possible, include photos (one photo per report).
 Photos help verify reports and we enjoy sharing them with our Journey North community!